WhatTheDickens/engl367-f19/syllabus.md

 #### Connected species: Other activities

 - M 10/7 (11:59 pm)
-	- **Everyone** post to course blog.
+	- **Everyone**: Post to course blog. *What do you need to know about the context for this week's readings in order to understand them better?*
-	- **Group 3**: Find a peer-reviewed article via MLA database on something in Tuesday's reading, add to Zotero, summarizs in writing (Forums) as a "they say"
+	- **Group 3**: Find a peer-reviewed article via MLA database on something in Tuesday's reading, add to Zotero, summarize in writing (Forums) as a "they say."
 	- **Group 4**: Identify passages in Tuesday's reading for discussion.
 (No repeats across your group.)
 Pick passages that surprise, perplex, amaze, or simply interest you.
 Leave comments that explain the reasons for your suprise, perplexity, amazement, or interest.
 Don't be superficial!
 - W 10/9 (11:59 pm)
 	- **Group 5**: Research contextual question(s), adds source info to Zotero, summarize in writing (Forums).